Abhiram-Siriki45/Python-Coding-Interview/README.md

 ---

 ## 4. What are the supported standard data types in Python?
-> The supported standard data types in Python include the following.
+> The Supported standard data types in Python include the following.
 >
 > 1. List
 > 2. Number